abulka/pynsource/BUILDING.md

 # To run Pynsource from source code

 You need Python 3.6 or higher.
 Running with later versions of Python gives you the ability to parse newer Python syntax e.g. importing code into Pynsource containing the [walrus operator](https://realpython.com/lessons/assignment-expressions/) needs at least Pynsource running under Python 3.8 to work.
+The latest tested version is Python 3.10.

 > Note Pynsource relies on the package [typed-ast](https://pypi.org/project/typed-ast/) for the ability to parse *both* Python 2 and Python 3.
-This package takes a while to get updated when a new Python gets released, so you might want to play it safe and run via Python 3.9 when Python 3.10 comes out.
+This package takes a while to get updated when a new Python gets released, so you might want to play it safe and run via Python 3.10 when Python 3.11 comes out.

 For Mac or Windows run the following commands: